-The latest Statement of Work (SOW) for the Trade Partnership and Engagement (formerly Trusted Trader) Working Group focuses on providing strategic recommendations to the ongoing development of an enhanced Trusted Trader program in line with the Trusted Trader Strategy Framework, in particular the implementation of the Forced Labor program requirements and benefits.
+The latest Statement of Work (SOW) for the Trade Partnership and Engagement Working Group focuses on providing strategic recommendations to the ongoing development of an enhanced Trusted Trader program in line with the Trusted Trader Strategy Framework, in particular the implementation of the Forced Labor program requirements and benefits.

-This Commercial Customs Operations Advisory Committee (COAC) session focuses on six strategic objectives:
+This Commercial Customs Operations Advisory Committee (COAC) session focuses on eight strategic objectives:

-- Provide input regarding the implementation of Forced Labor requirements into the Customs Trade Partnership Against Terrorism (CTPAT) Trade Compliance program, - Propose methods to receive and process industry recommended Trade Compliance benefits for consideration; including the ability to evaluate, prioritize, and vet recommended benefits within the Trusted Trader Framework. - Propose methods for the communication of benefit status to include new benefits, benefits under consideration, and effectiveness of benefits, - Develop metrics that evaluate and mutually quantify benefit effectiveness for industry and government, - Develop a proposed strategic inter-agency partnership engagement approach to Trusted Traders; and - Further development of the CTPAT Trade Compliance program.
+- Provide input regarding the implementation of Forced Labor requirements into the Customs Trade Partnership Against Terrorism (CTPAT) Trade Compliance program. - Review current benefits and propose actionable additional benefits for Trade Compliance members. - Propose methods to receive and process industry recommended Trade Compliance benefits for consideration; including the ability to evaluate, prioritize, and vet recommended benefits within the Trusted Trader Framework. - Propose methods for the communication of benefit status to include new benefits, benefits under consideration, and effectiveness of benefits. - Develop metrics that evaluate and mutually quantify benefit effectiveness for industry and government. - Develop a proposed strategic inter-agency partnership engagement approach to Trusted Traders. - Collaborate to address five (5) select recommendations from the University of Houston study. - Further development of the CTPAT Trade Compliance program.

-The COAC met for the first time this session on February 10th, 2022.
+The COAC met for the first time this session on February 10, 2022.
 In this meeting, CTPAT leadership provided an overview of what will assist the CTPAT program with evolving the Forced Labor requirements from discussions to program implementation.
 CTPAT Leadership informed the committee that the Forced Labor requirements in the "Minimum Security Criteria" will change from a recommendation to a program requirement in January 2023 and it is imperative of the group to finalize the requirements for CTPAT Trade Compliance in this session.

-Although there is also a COAC Forced Labor Working Group under the Intelligent Enforcement Subcommittee, the COAC Secure Trade Lanes Subcommittee's Trusted Trade Working Group is working only on the aspects of forced labor that impact the CTPAT Trade Compliance Program.
+Although there is also a COAC Forced Labor Working Group under the Intelligent Enforcement Subcommittee, the COAC Secure Trade Lanes Subcommittee's Trade Partnership and Engagement Working Group is focused only on the aspects of forced labor that impact the CTPAT Trade Compliance program.
+U.S. Customs and Border Protection (CBP) implemented new forced labor requirements in Fiscal Year (FY) 2022.